Kashiiera/H3TagFixes/README.md

 > [!NOTE]
 >
-> Only cubemaps placed in the scenario themselves have been regenrated, standalone cubemaps referenced in shaders have not been regenerated.
+> Only cubemaps placed in the scenario themselves have been regenrated, cubemaps generated with "screenshot_cubemap" have not been regenerated.
 >

 All scenario cubemaps have been regenerated with compression disabled, removing visual artifacts and washed out colors